Fritillaria: Genome

-Fritillaria represents the most extreme case of genome size expansion in angiosperms.
+Fritillaria represents one of the most extreme cases of genome size expansion in angiosperms.
 Polyploidy is rare, with nearly all species being diploid and only occasional reports of triploidy.
 Reported genome size in Fritillaria vary from 1Cx (DNA content of unreplicated haploid chromosome complement) values of 30.15 to 85.38 Gb (Giga base pairs), that is > 190 times that of Arabidopsis thaliana, which has been called the "model plant" and > 860 times that of Genlisea aurea, which represents the smallest land plant genome sequenced to date.
 Giant genome size is generally defined as >35 pg (34 Gb).
 The largest genomes in diploid Fritillaria are found in subgenus Japonica, exceeding 85 Gb.
 At least one species, tetraploid F. assyriaca, has a very large genome.
 With approximately 127 pg (130 Gb), it was for a long time the largest known genome, exceeding the largest vertebrate animal genome known to date, that of the marbled lungfish (Protopterus aethiopicus), in size.
 Heterochromatin levels vary by biogeographic region, with very little in Old World and abundant levels in New World species.
 Most species have a basic chromosome number of x=12, but x=9, 11 and 13 have been reported.